Zcounts/ShotScribe/docs/script-tab-spec.md

 # Script Tab Spec

 ## 1. Product goal
-The Script tab should become a true WYSIWYG screenplay editor that is good enough to write a script from scratch.
+The Script tab should become a true WYSIWYG screenplay editor that is good enough to:
+- write a screenplay from scratch
+- import and refine an existing screenplay
+- break down the script for production
+- visualize shot-linked script ranges without breaking the writing experience

 It should feel:
 - visually closer to scriptOdd